-- 1. Control of animal by exhibitor
+- Control of animal by exhibitor 1.

-- 2. Poise of exhibitor
+- 2. Poise of exhibitor 3.

-- 3. Skill in showing includes:
+- Skill in showing includes:

-- a.
-Continuous attention
+- Continuous attention a.

-- b.
-Keeping the animal placed to best advantage
+- Keeping the animal placed to best advantage b

-- c.
-Ability to move and stand the animal as requested by the judge.
+- Ability to move and stand the animal as requested by the judge. с

 The Grange Youth - 20 points